AdobeDocs/campaign-web.en/help/v8/advanced-settings/delivery-settings.md

 >[!CONTEXTUALHELP]
 >id="acw_delivery_template_settings_recipient_importance"
 >title="Importance of the recipient"
->abstract="The importance of the recipient is a formula used to determine which recipients are kept when the capacity typology rules are exceeded."
+>abstract="The importance of the recipient is a formula used to determine which profiles are kept when the capacity typology rules are exceeded."

 In this section, you can select a capacity rule defined in the Adobe Campaign v8 console.
 This rule is associated to the channel.

-The **[!UICONTROL Importance of the recipient]** field is a formula used to determine which recipients are kept when the capacity typology rules are exceeded.
+The **[!UICONTROL Importance of the recipient]** field is a formula used to determine which profiles are kept when the capacity typology rules are exceeded.

 >[!NOTE]
 >